Fitting ARMA Time Series Models without Identification: A Proximal Approach: PROPOSED METHOD

 \subsection{Latent Overlapping Group (LOG) Lasso}

-The hierarchical sparsity structure shown in Figures~\ref{fig:arma_DAG} is induced by regularizing the objective function in \eqref{eq:cond_LS} by the LOG penalty -- see \cite{jacob2009group}.
-Let $\b\triangleq[\ph,\th]\in\mR^{(\bar{p}+\bar{q})}$ denote all of the parameters of the ARMA model.
+The hierarchical sparsity structure shown in Figure~\ref{fig:arma_DAG} is induced by regularizing the objective function in \eqref{eq:cond_LS} by the LOG penalty -- see \cite{jacob2009group}.
+Let $\b\triangleq[\ph,\th]\in\mR^{(\bar{p}+\bar{q})}$ denote all of the ARMA parameters.
 The LOG penalty function is defined as

-where $\cG\subseteq\{1,\cdots,(\bar{p}+\bar{q})\}$ is the set of groups (of the nodes of the DAG which is discussed next), $g\in\cG$ is itself a set, $\n^{(g)}\in\mR^{(\bar{p}+\bar{q})}$ is a latent vector indexed by $g$, and $w_g$ is the weight for group $g$.
-The groups should follow an \emph{ascending} structure, i.e., for each node there is a group that contains that node and all of its ascendants.
-For the DAG in Figure~\ref{fig:arma_DAG}, the groups are
+where $g\in\cG$ is itself a set, $\n^{(g)}\in\mR^{(\bar{p}+\bar{q})}$ is a latent vector indexed by $g$, and $w_g$ is the weight for the group $g$. $\n^{(g)}_{g^c}$ selects the elements of $\n^{(g)}$ based on the index $g^c$.
+The groups inside $\cG$ are shown with the red dotted rectangles in Figure~\ref{fig:arma_DAG}, i.e., for each node, there is a group containing this node and all of its ascendants.